D3SOX/spotify-old-library-linux/README.md

 ## Actually disable the new library

 You might have to still disable the new library inside the experimental features menu.
 You can get that by installing [Spicetify](https://spicetify.app/).
+The last confirmed working version is [v2.34.1](https://github.com/spicetify/spicetify-cli/releases/tag/v2.34.1).
 Then follow the steps
 - Click on your name in the top right
 - Click on "Experimental features"
 - Search for `library x`